EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

-If you already have other Emporia Energy products in your home, the Emporia EV charger is a no-brainer.
-The same app can control and monitor all of the products from the brand.
-But the Emporia EV charger is a competitive product in its own right.
+The Emporia home EV charger is easy to recommend if you already have other Emporia energy products in your home, as the app can control a variety of Emporia hardware.
+But the EV charger is a competitive product in its own right.
 While cheaper than many competitors on the market, Emporia does not cut corners where it matters most in day to day usage.

 We really liked the high power output (48 amps hardwired, 40 amps over NEMA 14-50), and the highly durable single piece metal charge cord holder.
 Most competing brands include a cheap plastic cord holder in the box.
 Installation and app configuration was relatively easy as well.
-We can easily recommend the Emporia unit to Ioniq 6 owners.
 You can see our full review here.

 - Up to 48 amps, when hardwired